qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 |updatedisclaimer|

-.. comment out this Section (by putting '|updatedisclaimer|' on top) if file is not uptodate with release
+.. comment out this Section (by putting '|updatedisclaimer|' on top) if file is not up-to-date with release

 .. _general_tools: